You have no items in your shopping cart.

 The question whether a person will get a shock from an electric fence is debated.
 I have personally been in the company of a person getting a shock from a fence he was not aware of - much to the mirth of his friends.
 He received a substantial belt and did complain bitterly.
 There are also YouTube clips of people and dogs peeing on a fence and getting a shock, so – Yes, it is possible.
 (See links below)

-Some analysts are throwing cold water on these kinds of reports, saying it's not possible to be electrocuted by urinating on an electric line.
+There are some annalists who disagree on these kinds of reports, saying it's not possible to be electrocuted by urinating on an electric line.
 A stream of urine quickly separates into individual droplets.
 Because the urine isn't a steady stream, it would be highly unlikely that a powerful electric current could travel up it.
 In order to consider this , normal mains runs at 220 volts but electric fences run at +5000v and will jump a gap based on 1 mm per 1000 volts of electricity.
 Because the fence is higher off the ground and hence closer to the source, urine won't have time to separate into droplets, and the current can travel up the stream.

-Nonetheless, though it may be rare, there are a handful of cases in which an individual (always male, it seems) has been shocked when a strong electric current traveled up his urine stream.
+Nonetheless, though it may be rare, there are a handful of cases in which an individual (always male, it seems) has been shocked when a strong electric current travelled up his urine stream.

 The American "MythBusters" program also found that peeing on an electric fence can be a shocking experience.
 Because the fence is higher off the ground urine won't have time to separate into droplets, and the current can travel up the stream.